 Viral infection of eukaryotic cells is achieved by a variety of mechanisms.
 One suspected route is the endocytosis of the virus from the extracellular environment into the cell.
 Endocytosis is the natural mechanism for a cell to internalize nutrients from its environment, see figure 1.
-Under normal conditions as the endosome matures the contents of the endosome are acidified through H+ ATPases, and Na-H exchangers.
+Under normal conditions as matures the contents of the the endosome endosome acidified through H+ ATPases, and Na-H exchangers.
 After acidification the "digested" nutrients are released from the endosome into the cell.
 Viral cells must overcome endosome acidification to effectively use this route for infection.
-Research suggests that some virus strains are pH resistant and others can shut down the Na-H exchangers responsible for endosome acidification.
+Research suggests that some virus strains are pH resistant and others shut down the Na-H exchangers responsible for acidification.
 When the mature endosome releases its contents into the cell the virus has effectively crossed the eukaryotic cell membrane intact and can begin the infection of the cell.

-Previous research with students has led to the development, characterization, and optimization of PEBBLE nano-sensors for the measurement of intracellular pH.
+students research with has led to the characterization, and optimization of PEBBLE nano-sensors for the measurement of intracellular pH.
 These sensors have been successfully applied to the measurement of pH in the endosomes of Dictyostelium discoideum.
-It was demonstrated that the endosomal pH of Dictyostelium discoideum can be successfully quantified using pH-sensitive PEBBLEs.
-This was the first quantification of the endosomal pH changes that occur after chemotactic stimulation.
-We observed a decrease in pH which is consistent with previous work that identified acidic vesicles, not the cytosol, as the main sources of protons for the cAMP-induced proton efflux.
+It was demonstrated that the endosomal pH of Dictvostelium discoideum can be successfully quantified using pH-sensitive PEBBLEs.
+This was the first quantification of the endosomal pH changes that occur after chemotacstimulation.
+We observed a decrease in рΗ consistent with previous work that identified acidic vesicles, not the cytosol, as the main sources of protons for the cAMP-induced proton efflux.